-The Fund shall bear its attributable portion of the fees and operating expenses of the ICAV.
-The fees and operating expenses of the ICAV are set out in detail under the heading "Fees and Expenses" in the Prospectus.
+The Sub-Fund shall bear its attributable portion of the fees and operating expenses of the Fund.
+The fees and operating expenses of the Fund and the Sub-Fund are set out in detail under the heading "Fees and Expenses" in the Prospectus and below.